Affiliated Academic Organizations

 All three programs are administered by the Department of Political Science; contact the chair at 610-436-2743.

-The Pre-Major Academic Advising Center (PMAA) provides support to undergraduate students before their admission to an academic major.
-The assignment to PMAA either reflects the student's own choice or a designation by the University because of one of the following:
+Exploratory Studies (EXPS) provides support to undergraduate students before their admission to an academic major.
+The assignment to Exploratory Studies either reflects the student's own choice or a designation by the University because of one of the following:

 - The student does not meet all of the preparation and/or academic requirements for a particular major